phnx-im/docs/src/spec/queuing_service/keypackage_publication.md

-# Friendship tokens and KeyPackage publication
+# Friendship tokens and Key-/AddPackage publication

 To prevent a homeserver from learning which groups a user is a member of, the user's information on the QS and DS are pseudonymous.
 However, other users must be able to authenticate the user when the user's client joins a group.
 This would typically happen through the Credential in a client's KeyPackage.
 However, since the KeyPackages are published on the QS and the public trees to which the KeyPackages are added are observable by the DS, the client credential can't be included in the KeyPackage.